December 1992 Serbian local elections: Central Serbia (excluding Belgrade)

+Jablanica District

+Leskovac

+Results of the election for the Municipal Assembly of Leskovac:

+Only parties or alliances that won representation in the assembly are listed.

+Bojnik

+The Socialist Party of Serbia won the elections in Bojnik.

+Lebane

+The Socialist Party of Serbia won the elections in Lebane.

+Vlasotince

+The Socialist Party of Serbia won the elections in Vlasotince.

 Nišava District

 Niš

 The Socialist Party of Serbia won a majority victory in the elections for the City Assembly of Niš, taking fifty-six out of seventy seats.
-Incumbent mayor Mile Ilić was confirmed for another term in office when the assembly convened.

 Doljevac

 The Socialist Party of Serbia won the local elections in Doljevac, and Aleksandar Cvetković was chosen as mayor.

 Gadžin Han

 The Socialist Party of Serbia won the local elections in Gadžin Han, and incumbent mayor Siniša Stamenković was subsequently confirmed for another term in office.

+Podunavlje District

+Smederevo

+Results of the election for the Municipal Assembly of Smederevo:

+Only parties or alliances that won representation in the assembly are listed.

+Rasina District

+Kruševac

+The Socialist Party of Serbia won a majority victory, taking no fewer than forty-one of the fifty-six seats that were decided in the second round of voting.
+The Democratic Party, Democratic Movement of Serbia, and Citizens' Group candidates won no fewer than three seats each, and the Serbian Radical Party won at least one seat.
+The assembly had seventy seats in total.

 Šumadija District

 Kragujevac

 Incumbent mayor Živorad Nešić of the Socialist Party of Serbia was confirmed for another term in office after the election.

+Batočina

+Petar Petrović served as mayor after the election.

 Topola

 Milovan Marinković served as mayor after the election.
 In 1995, he was replaced by Žarko Jovanović of the Socialist Party.

+Zlatibor District

+Kosjerić

+Kosjerić was the only municipality in the Užice area that the Socialist Party of Serbia did not win.

+Priboj

+Results of the election for the Municipal Assembly of Priboj:

+Uźice

+The Socialist Party of Serbia won the elections in Užice.